The best supplements to take to lower cortisol levels and reduce stress.

 Probiotics are most commonly found in fermented foods and beverages such as kimchi, sauerkraut, kefir (dairy and non-dairy) and kombucha.
 Miso is also a great source of probiotics.

-Other dietary hacks for lowering cortisol levels include ramping up your water intake - dehydration is one of the leading causes of elevated cortisol in the bloodstream - and upping your consumption of both black and green tea, both of which are high in antioxidants and have been shown to be more effective than other caffeinated beverages for reducing stress levels and decreasing the likelihood of suffering adrenal fatigue.
+Other dietary hacks for lowering cortisol levels include ramping up your water intake - dehydration is one of the leading causes of elevated cortisol in the bloodstream - and upping your consumption of both black and green tea.
+Both of these types of tea are high in antioxidants, and have been shown to be more effective than other caffeinated beverages for reducing stress levels and decreasing the likelihood of suffering adrenal fatigue.

 LYMA’s formula has been designed to help you get the most out of life.
 In addition to containing cortisol-lowering adaptogen KSM-66® Ashwagandha, LYMA contains a number of patented ingredients that can help to fight the signs and symptoms associated with elevated levels of the stress hormone.
 Whilst HydroCurc™, the world’s first 100% water and fat-absorbable curcumin, can help to fight inflammation and bring your body back into harmony, powerful nootropic Cognizin® gets to work alleviating problems with memory, concentration and focus, leaving you to feel mentally sharp and fully alert.
 Vita-algae D3™, working together with K2VITAL®, acts to elevate your mood, boost your immunity and regulate your weight.